Bhanuka-Anjana/rpi-workshop/vision/README.md

 # Vision Module - Camera & Object Detection Guide

-This guide will help beginners set up camera functionality and YOLO object detection on Raspberry Pi.
+This guide will help you to set up camera functionality and YOLO object detection on a Raspberry Pi 4b.

 ## 📷 Camera Connection Methods

-### 1. CSI Camera Interface (Recommended)
+### 1. CSI Camera Interface
-- **What we're using**: CSI (Camera Serial Interface) connection
+- **What we're using here today**: CSI (Camera Serial Interface) connection
-- **Advantages**:
-  - Higher performance and lower latency
-  - Direct hardware integration with Raspberry Pi
-  - Better frame rates and image quality
-  - Lower CPU usage compared to USB cameras

 ### 2. Alternative: USB Web Camera
-- Connect any USB webcam to Raspberry Pi USB ports
-- Generally slower than CSI but more flexible
-- Plug-and-play compatibility with most USB cameras

 ---